Marko-Korn/breakout-game/README.md

 # breakout-game
 This is a simple breakout game made in Python using the Turtle library.
+The main point of this project was to get deeper understanding of OOP(Object-oriented programming).

 # General layout
 Here is the general layout of the app.
 This includes a total block count, destroyed blocks count and amout of lives.